Declaration of liability

 - the costs incurred by a local or regional authority (at federal, state, or municipality level) in enforcing a return decision, residence ban, expulsion order, deportation, for custody pending deportation or for the use of less severe measures, as well as under the welfare/minimum social security scheme or a federal or provincial law implementing the Grundversorgungsvereinbarung (Agreement on basic care and maintenance) under article 15a of the Bundes-Verfassungsgesetz (Federal Constitutional Law, B-VG) for foreign nationals who are in need of assistance and protection.

-To receive 'Indefinite leave to remain – Family member', the third-country national reuniting the family must sign a declaration of liability for her/his family members.
-The same applies for a 'Residence permit – Social service provider' (here the declaration of liability must be submitted by the organisation for which the social service is provided).
+To receive "settlement permit - relative", the third-country national reuniting the family must sign a declaration of liability for her/his family members.
+The same applies for a "residence permit – social service provider" (here the declaration of liability must be submitted by the organisation for which the social service is provided).

 The declaration of liability must be notarised by an Austrian notary (→ ÖNK)German text or an Austrian court and must be valid for at least five years.